 The following guidelines help control infection:

-All staff at the Cystic Fibrosis Program at Riley at IU Health wear gowns and gloves.
+All staff at the Riley Cystic Fibrosis Program wear gowns and gloves.
 This is to protect you and your child from indirect contact with secretions.
 Patient rooms are cleaned between each patient, including all chairs, tables and desks.
 Patients must wear masks upon entering healthcare settings to comply with infection control recommendations.

 Visit the links below to find support groups and services and learn more about cystic fibrosis.